How To Create A YouTube Channel With Your Phone (Complete Beginner’s Guide!)

 Once you’ve adjusted all of the basic default settings, move on to the tab labeled Feature eligibility to enable even more channel features.

-Start by checking that all of the Default Features have been enabled.
+Start by checking that all of the Standard Features have been enabled.
 In most cases, these will already be enabled and you won’t have to make any changes.
-You will, however, need to verify your YouTube account to enable some extra features, including:
+You will, however, need to verify your YouTube account in 2 more levels to enable some extra features, including:

 • Uploading videos over 15 minutes